FlineDev/HandySwiftUI/README.md

 ## Showcase

-I extracted this library from my following Indie apps (rate them with 5 stars to support me!):
+I extracted this library from my following Indie apps (rate them with 5 stars to thank me!):

 <table>
   <tr>